Easy, Juicy, Oven Roasted, Brined Thanksgiving Turkey Recipe

 I thought for sure everyone started their Thanksgiving turkey in a brine.
 To me, that is an easy way to guarantee (or almost guarantee) a juicy, flavorful Thanksgiving turkey when you roast it in the oven.
 Let me walk you through, step by step on how to thaw, brine and roast a delicious Thanksgiving turkey.
-Once you learn these few easy steps, you will be all set to create delicious Thanksgiving memories around the table.
+Once you learn these few easy steps for my Thanksgiving turkey recipe, you will be all set to create delicious Thanksgiving memories around the table.

 Thaw The Thanksgiving Turkey